 We believe that having the right information and knowing what your gold is worth is the most important thing to know when deciding to sell your gold.
-Used and second-hand industries – from pawnshops to used car lots – have a bad reputation and we believe this comes from the imbalance of information between dealer and seller.
+Used and second-hand industries – from pawnshops to used car lots – have a bad reputation when offering a fair price for gold and we believe this comes from the imbalance of information between dealer and seller.
 The dealers often know much more about their product and it’s true value than their customer.
 This often results in the dealer using that knowledge to their advantage and offering the lowest price they can.
-If you go into a pawnshop you might expect to get a low offer, and negotiate from there.
+If you go into a pawnshop you might expect to get a low offer and negotiate from there.
 So, if they initially offer you $100 and you settle on $150 you might be very happy at first… until you learn that they would have been willing to pay $300 if needed.

 We want to be a different kind of business and earn your trust with transparency and honesty by always offering a fair price.
 Here is how we aim to do that:

 - We share our payout percentages here to make it easy for you to understand our margins and “what’s in it for us”.

 - We list our gold prices online for what we offer on all gold jewellery on an up to the minute basis so you are never surprised.